 The Internet is revolutionizing universities, giving pretty much anyone, anywhere access to a world-class education.
 Here are seven massive online open course providers you need to know about.

-- By Ty McCormickTy McCormick is an associate editor at Foreign Policy.
-Previously he was a freelance correspondent in Egypt, where he wrote about everything from military trials to revolutionary rap music.
-A 2011 Pulitzer Center grantee, he has written for Newsweek, the New Republic, the International Herald Tribune, and the Los Angeles Times, among others.
-He has also appeared as a commentator on Fox News and American Public Media’s Marketplace Tech.
-He holds a bachelor’s degree from Stanford University and a master’s from the University of Oxford, where he was a Clarendon scholar. , Elias GrollElias Groll is an assistant editor at Foreign Policy.
+- By Ty McCormickTy McCormick is the Africa Editor at Foreign Policy.
+Based in Nairobi, Kenya, he has reported from across much of Africa and the Middle East, including Egypt, Lebanon, Somalia, South Sudan, and the Democratic Republic of Congo.
+In addition to FP, he has written for the New York Times, Washington Post, Los Angeles Times, and National Geographic.
+He was a finalist for the 2015 Kurt Schork Memorial Award for International Journalism.
+Ty received his bachelor’s degree from Stanford University, and a master’s from the University of Oxford, where he was a Clarendon Scholar.
+He received a second master's degree from the Queen's University Belfast as a George J. Mitchell Scholar., Elias GrollElias Groll is an assistant editor at Foreign Policy.
 A native of Stockholm, Sweden, he received his undergraduate degree from Harvard University, where he was the managing editor of The Harvard Crimson.

 Clark Kerr, a former president of the University of California, once observed that there are 85 institutions that have survived in recognizable form since the year 1500 — and 70 of them are universities.
 But the rise of Massive Online Open Courses (MOOCs) could very well change all of that.
 Convenient, interactive, and often free, MOOCs are challenging universities’ monopoly on higher learning, so much so that Sebastian Thrun, Global Thinker No. 4 and the founder of Udacity, predicts that degrees will eventually go the way of the ham radio and the calculator watch.
 "It’s pretty obvious that degrees will go away," Thrun told Forbes in June.
 "Careers change so much over a lifetime now that [the degree] model isn’t valid anymore."
 If Thrun is right, the following seven MOOCs will have had something to do with it.